KonweaPrincess/alx-zero_day/README.md

-This is the start of a new journey into being a software engineer.
+This is the start of a new journey into being a software engineer..